HooferDevelops/snap-advanced-multiplayer-system/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-Snap<i>!</i> Networking System is an addition to the Snap<i>!</i> block coding editor.
+> Snap<i>!</i> Networking System is an addition to the Snap<i>!</i> block coding editor.
 This allows you to have networking capabilities and easy to use matchmaking.
 This project is currently in development, thank you!

 ---

 ### Notice
 All images shown are concept and not yet finalized.
 There may be changed features, or an entirely new design all together.
 Thank you for understanding.

+### Try it out
+The example project is not yet out as the product is not yet finalized.
+This should be updated to a link of the Networking System inside of Snap<i>!</i>.
+Thank you for your paitence and understanding.

 ### Example(s)